Holistische Arts

 CIN 2, HPV 16

-“After my LEEP, the HPV virus wasn't gone.
+“After my LEEP procedure, the HPV virus wasn't gone.
 The abnormalities returned.
 Through HPV Health, I then had escharotic treatment plus supplements.
 Now the virus is no longer detectable either.”

 J